Investors to get taste of new China via Shenzhen trading link

 SHANGHAI/HONGKONG Foreign investors eager to tap into the next generation of Chinese firms should soon be able to directly trade stocks in Shenzhen, but the high valuations and extreme volatility of the country's second-largest exchange may limit early inflows.

-The debut in November of the landmark Stock Connect trading platform between Hong Kong and Shanghai, although marred by technical problems and tepid volume, has been hailed by foreign funds as a positive step forward in the opening-up of China's capital account.
+The debut in November of the landmark Stock Connect trading platform between Hong Kong and Shanghai, although marred by technical problems, has been hailed by foreign funds as a fundamental step in the opening up of China's capital account.

-Officials at the China Securities Regulatory Commission have said creating an investment channel into fast-growing Shenzhen, which hosts China's version of the U.S. Nasdaq and ranks in the top 10 exchanges globally by market capitalisation, is the next move, and Hong Kong stock exchange chief Charles Li said on Tuesday he expected a Hong Kong-Shenzhen leg to launch this year.
+Officials at the China Securities Regulatory Commission have said creating an investment channel into fast-growing Shenzhen, which hosts China's version of the U.S. Nasdaq and ranks in the top 10 exchanges globally by market capitalization, is the next move.

+Industry insiders say an announcement is imminent of a start date for Shenzhen, which they expect in the first half of this year, although sources at the Shenzhen stock exchange say nothing has been formally approved.

-"Investors would love to see Shenzhen come online," said Nick Ronalds, head of equities at the Asia Securities Industry and Financial Markets Association.
+"Investors would love to see Shenzhen come online," said Nick Ronalds, head of equities at the Asia Securities and Investments Financial Markets Association.
 "Shenzhen is home to smaller, newer, more exciting companies."

-Industry insiders expect an announcement to that effect in the first half, although sources at the Shenzhen stock exchange say nothing has been formally approved.

 REFORM TEST BED

-Shenzhen, a metropolis of 14 million within commuting distance of Hong Kong, is best known for being at the centre of Deng Xiaoping's 1980s experiment with capitalism.
+Shenzhen, a metropolis of 14 millions within commuting distance of Hong Kong, is best known for being at the center of Deng Xiaoping's 1980s experiment with capitalism.

-Since then, the port city - a centre of the salt trade in imperial China - has positioned itself at the bleeding edge of financial market reform, culminating in 2009 with the launch of the ChiNext growth board for high-growth companies.
+Since then, the port city - a center of the salt trade in imperial China - has positioned itself at the bleeding edge of financial market reform, culminating in 2009 with the launch of the ChiNext growth board .CHINEXTC for high-growth companies.

-The index, which boasts industrial robotics champion Siasun, movie studio Huayi Brothers and a host of dynamic biotechnology, aviation and software companies, has outperformed the Shanghai Composite Index in 11 out of 18 quarters since 2010.
+The index, which boasts industrial robotics champion Siasun 300024.SZ, movie studio Huayi Brothers 300027.SZ and a host of dynamic biotechnology, aviation and software companies, has outperformed the Shanghai Composite Index .SSEC in 11 out of 18 quarters since 2010.

 That could attract foreign funds wary of investing in the state-owned financial giants that dominate larger rival Shanghai, said Ding Yuan, an accounting professor at China Europe International Business School in Shanghai who also runs a hedge fund.